Weak-link to tunneling crossover in an atomic Josephson junction: Introduction

-We investigate the transition from weak-link transport to the tunneling Josephson regime in a three-dimensional (3D) Bose-Einstein condensate confined in a cylindrical, tube-like trap.
-By varying the height of a localized barrier, we map out the smooth crossover between these regimes through measurements of the critical current and Josephson oscillations.
-In the weak-link regime of the Josephson junction, dissipative transport is mediated by solitonic excitations in the form of vortex rings, which drive phase slips and generate a finite chemical potential difference across the junction.
-Increasing the barrier height suppresses these hydrodynamics excitations, yielding a tunneling-dominated Josephson regime characterized by phononic excitations.
-These findings elucidate the interplay between geometry, excitations, and dissipation in atomtronic weak links, and provide a quantitative framework for engineering coherent matter-wave circuits.
-Our results show excellent agreement with numerical simulations and analytical models.
+In this work, we experimentally and theoretically characterize the transition from hydrodynamic weak-link transport to the tunneling Josephson regime in a Bose-Einstein condensate (BEC) of $^{87}$Rb atoms confined in a three-dimensional (3D) tube-like cylindrical geometry with a localized optical barrier.
+To this end, we tune the barrier height, and follow the crossover between these regimes through measurements of the critical current and Josephson oscillations.
+Combining experiments with numerical simulations and analytical modeling, we infer the microscopic mechanisms governing dissipation across this crossover: In the weak-link regime, the dissipative transport is associated with vortex-ring excitations that drive phase slips and generate a finite chemical-potential difference across the junction; increasing the barrier height, suppresses these hydrodynamics excitations and yields a tunneling-dominated Josephson regime in which dissipation occurs consistently with the formation of rarefaction-pulse excitations.
+This crossover is further accompanied by a transition from a multi-harmonic to a predominantly single-harmonic current–phase relation, signaling the onset of tunneling-dominated transport.
+This way, we formulate a unified and quantitative framework characterizing dissipation across the weak-link–to–tunneling crossover and we offer key insights into the microscopic processes governing transport in 3D atomic Josephson junctions.

-Josephson junctions (JJs) are key elements of superconducting circuits, enabling phase-coherent transport between two superconductors connected by a weak link \cite{Josephson1962}.
-The weak link may take the form of a thin insulating barrier, a constriction, or any structure that locally suppresses superconductivity, encompassing a broad class of realizations ranging from microbridges \cite{Anderson1964}, point contacts \cite{Grimes1966, Zimmerman1966}, and normal-metal links \cite{Hansma1971} to superfluid ${}^3$He \cite{Simmonds2001, Davis2002} and ${}^4$He weak links \cite{Sukhatme2001, Hoskinson2006}.

-Below a critical current, transport is dissipationless and governed by the phase difference between macroscopic wave functions (dc Josephson effect).
-Exceeding this threshold induces a resistive state in which the phase evolves at a characteristic frequency, generating a finite voltage (ac Josephson effect) through dissipative processes such as phase slips or quasiparticle generation.
-These properties make JJs indispensable in quantum technologies \cite{Georgescu2014, Citro2024} and ideal platforms for exploring macroscopic quantum phenomena \cite{Barenoch12, tinkham2004introduction}.